2020PB/police-brutality/all-locations.md

 During an altercation with protesters, a woman falls to the ground and other protesters are pushed away after trying to help her, while an officer steps on and trips over the woman.

-tags: baton, kick, beat, push, shove
+tags: baton, kick, beat, push, shove, protestor

 id: al-huntsville-1